maticnetwork/whitepaper/README.md

   - "Withdraw only" mode: The Matic Network can go into withdraw only mode after a certain time with no checkpoints (~ around 2 days).
 All users must start the exit process (ref #13) by proving their token holdings from last known checkpoints.
 The problem with this approach would be the "loss of valid transactions from the last checkpoints"

-  - Start ceremony (ref #12) to choose next set of Delegates: Ceremony will start to select next round of Delegates and selected Delegates will resume chain from last checkpoints and start validating pending transactions (if any)
+  - Start ceremony (ref #12) to choose next set of Block Producers: Ceremony will start to select next round of Block Producers and selected Block Producers will resume chain from last checkpoints and start validating pending transactions (if any)

 3. Checkpoint withholding after burning (withdrawing) tokens from the Matic Network

   This will only happen when there is fraud on Matic chain.
 Mitigation would be the same as 2.

-4. A Delegate changes token balance while relaying deposits.
+4. A Block Producer changes token balance while relaying deposits.

   Mitigation would be the same as 2.

-5. A Delegate changes token balance during transfer.
+5. A Block Producer changes token balance during transfer.

   Mitigation would be the same as 2.

-6. A Delegate generates tokens for particular address
+6. A Block Producer generates tokens for particular address

   Mitigation would be the same as 2.

-7. A Delegates generates, transfers and burns (withdraws) tokens between two checkpoints
+7. A Block Producer generates, transfers and burns (withdraws) tokens between two checkpoints

   Mitigation would be the same as 2.

-8. A rationale of how a Delegate can be a trustless entity
+8. A rationale of how a Block Producer can be a trustless entity

-  - Use appcoin security for Delegate collateral and discourage Matic Token damaging + short selling
+  - Use appcoin security for Block Producer collateral and discourage Matic Token damaging + short selling

-  - Make Solvency Proof mandatory before assigning one as a Delegate.
+  - Make Solvency Proof mandatory before assigning one as a Block Producer.
 A wealthy entity can game with this Solvency Proof but appcoin above will mitigate the attack

-  - Validator-level censorship can be mitigated via forcing Delegates to include TX in next 5 (or so) checkpoints
+  - Validator-level censorship can be mitigated via forcing Block Producers to include TX in next 5 (or so) checkpoints

   - If a government gets to know who is maintaining the Matic chain and bans that entity’s activity, slash that node and choose alternative from outside of that country